Ender97/PeBluelink/README.md

 - **Companion App**: Requires Android 8.0 (Oreo) or higher. [https://github.com/Ender97/PeBluelink-Companion](https://github.com/Ender97/PeBluelink-Companion)

 ## Credits
+Developed and maintained by Kevin A. Bizzoco (aka EnderAccord or Ender97)

 This application and its creator are not affiliated with Hyundai Motor Company.

 This project uses: